 Successfully motivating others is an important skill that you'll want to point out to potential employers.
 Employees can use motivation skills to increase their chances of getting positive results when interfacing with customers, subordinates, upper management, suppliers, donors, team members, funding sources and supervisors.
-For managers, who must inspire a whole team of people, the ability to motivate is usually a requirement.
+For managers, who must inspire a whole team, the ability to motivate is usually a requirement.

 What Are Motivational Skills?

 Motivational skills can be defined as actions or strategies that elicit a desired behavior or response from a stakeholder.
 These strategies and actions vary based on three major factors:

 - The motivator's style

 - The target audience

 - The personality of the person the motivator seeks to influence

 Steps in the Motivational Process